wmmihaa/Introduction-to-Node.js/documentation/hol6.md

 # Introduction to Node.js
-# HOL6 – Building and MVC web site using Node.js
+# HOL6 – Building an MVC web site using Node.js
 ## Description

 ## Setup